 1. Length of ownership

 How long have you owned the property?
-40 years.
+8 YEARS, 3 MONTHS

-2. Council tax
+2. Council Tax

 Which Council Tax band is your property in?
-(Please tick)

-AZ B C D E F G H
+A ⊗ B ♥ C ⊗ D ⊗ E ⊗ F ⊗ G × Н ×

 3. Parking

 What are the arrangements for parking at your property?
-(Please tick all that apply)
+Please tick all that apply?

-● Garage

-Allocated parking space
+Garage ⊗ Allocated parking space ⊗ Dr iveway

-■ Driveway

-Shared parking

-On street

-Resident permit
+Shared parking ⊗ On street ⊗ F Resident permit ×

-Metered parking

-Other (please specify):
+Metered parking 😵 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes No Don't know
+Yes No

+Don' t know ×

 5. Listed buildings

 Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes

-Yes No
+No \bigcirc

 6. Alterations/additions/extensions

-a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes No
+a.
+During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes

+No

-If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes No b.
+(i) If you have answered yes, please describe below the changes which you have made:

+(") Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes 8

+(ii) consents for this work?
+No ×

+(iv) If you have answered yes, the relevant documents will be needed by the purchaser and you st solicitor as soon as possible for checking.
+If you do not have the documents yourself, please not these documents and your solicitor or estate agent will arrange to obtain them: your

+6. Alterations/additions/extensions b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes No Z (ii) Did this work involve any changes to the window or door openings?
-Yes No (iii) Please describe the changes made to the windows doors, or approximate dates when the work was completed): external door UPVC and instructions.
-Please give any guarantees which you received for this work to ye estate agent. and all windows a stalled in 2012. re 7.
+If you have answered yes, please answer the three questions below Yes 😵 No 🔗 (i) Were the replacements the same shape and type as the ones you replaced?
+Yes 🔕 (ii) Did the work involve any changes to the window or door openings?
+Yes & (iii) Please describe the changes made to the windows doors, or patio doors (with approximate date completed): Please give any guarantees which you received for this work to your solicitor or estate agent es when the work was 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes No Partial If you have answered yes or partial - what kind of central heating is there?
-Electric Air Flow System.
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-2013

-(ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: Yes No □ Z (iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes No 9.
+Yes ⊗ No ⊘ Partial ⊗ If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) If you have answered yes, please answer the three questions below (i) When was your central heating system or partial central heating installed?
+Do you have a maintenance contract for the central heating system?
+Yes 😵 (ii) If you answered yes please give details of the company with whom you have a maintenance co No 🚷 (iii) When was your maintenance contract last renewed?
+(Please provide the month and year) 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes V 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes No b.
+Has there been any storm, flood, fire, or other structural damage to your property while you have owned it?
+Yes 😵 No 🕢 If you have answered yes is the damage the subject of any outstanding insurance claim?
+Yes No 😣 b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: Yes No \square
+Yes 😵 No 🥥 If you have answered yes please give details: